dandelion/dandelion.github.io/datatables/features/styling/bootstrap2.md

 ### Styling :: Bootstrap 2 theme

+One of the cool features of **Dandelion-Datatables** is the possibility to apply some themes on the tables.

 In order to activate the _Bootstrap 2_ theme, just :

  * set the `theme` / `dt:theme` table attribute to `bootstrap2` (JSP/Thymeleaf)